eleanorhealth/pair-programming-exercise/stories/3-avatar-images.md

 Member records are pulled from an API (https://randomuser.me).

-Story #2 rendered the sorted member names and UnreadMessageTag elements in `MemberDataContainer`.
+Story #2 rendered the member names and UnreadMessageTag elements in `MemberDataContainer`.

 ## Feature Requirements